 Study and Research Opportunities

-- B.A. with concentrations in dance, design and technology, and drama; undergraduate minor;
+- B.A. with concentrations in dance, design and technology, and drama; undergraduate minor in dance or theater;

 - M.A. program: See web page.

 High School Preparation